aendeavor/i3buntu/README.md

 ## Latest enhancements

+##### Alacritty

+The terminal emulator _Alacritty_ has been integrated.
+It features true-color support, is written in _RUST_ and is GPU-accelerated.

-##### New build script
+##### Build script with functions

-The build script has been reworked - now one single script distributes the installations.
+Bash scripts now properly work with functions.
 Further information is found in [INSTALL.md](./INSTALL.md).

-##### Two new build methods

-i3buntu now ships with a server and a docker version.
-The server version is like the desktop version, but without the graphical environment, the docker build script on the other hand builds a dedicated docker container.

-##### New way of logging

-Logging has been reworked to show more color and coherent output.

-##### Docker integration

-Docker can now be installed during packaging.
-A dedicated docker image can now be automatically created.
-This image is also found on [i3buntu's packages site](https://github.com/aendeavor/i3buntu/packages).

-##### NeoVIM integration
+##### NeoVIM reworked

-NeoVIM is now featured as a user-choice.
-Furthermore, it comes with VIM-plug as the standard plugin manager and a color theme (Gruvbox).
+NeoVim has been fully reworked to make use of a brand new theme, _OceanicNext_.
+TrueColors are now enabled, the configuration has been reworked and is now documented.

 ## About